Colombia January 10 to February 15, 2020

 Although it was only supposed to be a 20 minute walk from the airport, the heat hit us like a wall so we took a taxi to the hostel.
 For 10,000 pesos (about $4) we were glad we did as we would have never found it.
 Maps.me wasn’t accurate and there was no sign for Hipilandia.

 We were warmly welcomed by Stephanie, settled in, dropped our bags and went exploring.
 There’s not a lot to see in Leticia.
 It’s the capital of the region but basically a jumping off point to get to the jungle.
+We had booked our tour with Hipilandia hostel and travel and were excited to get started!

 After dinner of roast chicken and potatoes we spent the evening sorting our bag and figuring out WHAT DOES ONE TAKE IN THE JUNGLE??
 We packed a few clothes in ziplock bags as chances were good we’d get wet.
 Most of our stuff we left at the hostel.

-We met Pauline and Martin, our fellow travellers, were issued rubber boots and set off to catch the 9 am public boat to Puerto Narino (70 km).
+We met Pauline and Martin, our fellow travelers, were issued rubber boots and set off to catch the 9 am public boat to Puerto Narino (70 km).
 We met Juanita who would be going into the jungle with us and walked around after visiting an interesting museum where we learned about some of the jungle critters and what to expect.
 Puerto Narino is the most eco friendly town in Colombia.
 There are no cars.
 Only an ambulance and a garbage truck.
 Nobody even uses bicycles as they’re kind of useless.
 The streets in town are nice interlocking brick but between villages it’s just muddy paths..
 They walk (or boat) everywhere.
 After lunch at the Waira hotel, we met our boat driver who took us up the Amazon river.
 2 hours later we arrived at Atacuari.
 Near the tiny Indigenous village is a cottage built by Elliot.
 We dropped our stuff, put on long sleeves and pants and headed off on a Jungle walk.
 Our guide lives in the village and told us Ticuna stories about Cura peda.and the dolphin man.
 You’ll have to talk to me if you want those.
 OR visit the jungle yourself!
 Every Indigenous person we met had a story of a friend or relative having had some kind of contact with Cura peda or the dolphin man.

 As we listened to stories it got dark and the jungle came alive with the night sounds.
 It’s NOT a quiet place!